spack/spack/FAQ.md

   Run `spack --debug module tcl refresh` and search for the module you expect to be built.
-  Modify the blacklist to have the module built.
+  Modify the whitelist to have the module built.
 </details>

 <details>
-  <summary>Q: Why is it so slow to interact with the `spack` repository if on GPFS</summary>
+  <summary>Q: Why is it so slow to interact with the Spack repository on GPFS</summary>

   Make sure the `spack` repo is checked out in a subdirectory of `$HOME`.
   The `spack` repository is quite large, and when it is checked out under a